Foot damage and diabetes

 Some people may recommend Epsom salts as a magnesium supplement.
 Instead, you should look for magnesium supplements designed for oral use.
 Check the vitamin and supplement aisle at your local pharmacy.
 People with diabetes often have low levels of magnesium, a mineral that plays an important role in your body.
-Research suggests that oral magnesium supplements may help improve blood sugar and blood cholesterol levels in some people with diabetes.

 Unless your doctor advises otherwise, avoid using Epsom salt footbaths.
 If you’re interested in oral magnesium supplements, ask your doctor for more information.
 They can help you assess the potential benefits and risks of taking them.
 They can also recommend a product and dosage amount.

 Most of us spend a lot of time on our feet.
 It’s essential to take good care of them, especially when you have diabetes.
 Here are six tips for keeping your feet healthy:

 Check for cracks and signs of skin irritation.
 Treat any problems early.
 Your doctor will also inspect your feet during visits.

 Dry them afterward, and use lotion to keep your skin soft and supple.
 This can help prevent skin cracks.